clappr/clappr/new-readme.md

 #### crossOrigin
 > Default value: `use-credentials`

-Use to set one of possible values supported on video tag.
+Use to set one of the possible values supported on video tag.

-See more about video tag crossOrigin attribute [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video).
+See more about the video tag crossOrigin attribute [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video).

 #### playInline
 > Default value: `true`